Quick Diagnostic

 Likely cause: The destination’s API rate limit is being hit, causing Upstack to throttle or drop events.
 This is more common during flash sales or high-traffic events.Fix:

-1. Check the destination’s Event Log in Upstack for rate-limit errors (HTTP 429 responses).
+- Check the destination’s Event Log in Upstack for rate-limit errors (HTTP

-4. Check your Upstack plan — some plans have monthly event forwarding limits.
+- Check your Upstack plan — some plans have monthly event forwarding limits.
 Go to Settings → Subscription to see your usage.
+View plans and pricing if you need to upgrade.

 Likely cause: Events are arriving at the destination but lack sufficient identity data for the platform to match them to user profiles.
 This directly impacts ad optimization and ROAS.Fix: